6XGate/bridgecmdr/PLAN.md

     - tRPC over Electron IPC.
     - Wrap some Electron APIs as services for easier mocking without electron itself.
     - Rearrangeable dashboard icons.
+    - Determine which drivers are being using by the public at large to remove the experimental mark; options:
+      - Add a opt-in telemetry feature to see which drivers are being used, should be an ask to send survey sort of thing.
+      - Ask users to submit survey somewhere, likely with a pop-up in the app to the direct them to the survey.
     - More drivers.
       - Monoprice Blackbird
   - v3.0
     - Remote UI support
+      - (#87) Attempt to secure local RPC channel.
       - Need settings toggle to control it's activation.
       - Need security or authentication method, preferrably just a PIN code.
       - Need a means to identify it's URL via the local UI.